-Elspeth is a Reader in Law at Nottingham Law School.
+Elspeth is an Associate Professor of Law at Nottingham Law School.
 In addition to her research, which focuses on partnership and LLP law but also includes human rights and EU law, she teaches and is Module Leader for Human Rights Law on both the LLB and LLM programmes, and Business Organisations on the LLM.
-She also supervises PhD students in the areas of human rights and private international law, and teaches EU law.
+She is currently supervising PhD students in the areas of human rights and commercial law.
 She is a member of the Centre for Business and Insolvency Law.

 Elspeth qualified as a solicitor in a leading commercial law firm before joining the Law School as a lecturer.

 - Elspeth gave both oral and written evidence to the Parliamentary Select Committee on Regulatory Reform, on her concerns about the draft legislation introducing private fund limited partnerships (PFLPS) arising from her previously published research in this area (see Publications, below).
-The oral evidence session can be viewed at http://www.parliamentlive.tv/Event/Index/da5d2183-2908-48a8-a3b0-0b7f73e8ada9.
+The oral evidence session can be viewed on the parliament live website.

 - Member of the Association of Partnership Practitioners (APP) and contributor to its legal updates.
 Follow the link to read Elspeth's latest APP publications.